 Ensure that your employees understand that it’s just a part of the job to get rejected – it’s not a personal thing.

 Talk openly about “no’s”, failures and mistakes, and let your agents share their experiences so they can learn from each other.

 The best way of teaching new skills is to learn on the fly.
 Most dialer software solutions allow you to listen live as the phoner speaks with a lead, making it possible to give immediate feedback on the agent’s performance.

-If you want to take your quality assurance and employee coaching a step further, consider using speech recognition to analyze sales conversations.
-Speech recognition makes it easy to quickly review all conversations and spot trends – both negative and positive ones.
+If you want to take your quality assurance and employee coaching further, consider using speech recognition to analyze sales conversations.
+Speech recognition makes it easy to quickly review all conversations and spot negative and positive trends.

 The faster you react, the easier it is to give your agents the feedback they need.

 Be Visible as a Call Center Manager

 Your motivation and enthusiasm matter more than you think!
 Be present as a manager and set a cheerful tone right from the first day of induction.
 It can help keep the agents going.